mijzcx/phplumincodechallenge/readme.md

 The Lumen framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

 ### THE CODING CHALLENGE CODE.
-This is all about setting up a notification table with fields like message_from, message_to, message, message_type, and message_status. message_type 0 for warning, 1 for info and 2 for error. message_status 0 for unread, 1 for opened.
+This part is about setting up a notification table to running the restapi phpunit test.
+  Notification Table has fields like message_from, message_to, message, message_type, and message_status.
+  message_type 0 for warning, 1 for info and 2 for error.
+  message_status 0 for unread, 1 for opened.

-Here are rest api for
+Here are rest api for:
   * save notification               POST   /v1/notification
   * retrieve unread notifications   GET    /v1/notification/unread
   * delete notification             DELETE /vi/notification/{id}